starnowski/posmulten/README.md

 </p>

 ### Implementation requirements
+Just like it mention in section above, the [shared schema](#shared-schema) strategy assumes that all tables shared by tenant have column which defines its owner.
+This means that the value of this column has to be checked in each SQL query and operation.
+Column has to checked during execution of SELECT statement and all operations that modifies data like UPDATE, INSERT and DELETE.

 # TODO How sql query looks like for shared schema
 # TODO How Posmulten is doing this?